Knsgf/SE-diff-throttling/README.md

 # Description
-This highly experimental (read: sloppily written) plugin adds engine torque, engine steering and automatic differential throttling to Space Engineers.
+This proof-of-concept (read: sloppily written) plugin adds thruster torque, engine steering and automatic differential throttling to Space Engineers.

 ## Notes
 * This plugin is **single-player only**,
-* On landed and docked ships, either all engines should be switched off or **main cockpit** should be unchecked.
+* On landed and docked ships, either all engines and gyroscopes should be switched off or **main cockpit** should be unchecked.
 Failure to do so may result in sudden jolt upon lift-off or undocking,
 * Because this plugin uses thrust override, it is not recommended to mix throttled and unthrotttled engines on the same side of a ship,
 * **BEWARE OF LANDING GEAR AND ROTOR/PISTON SAFETY LOCKS!** Planet gravity affecting a carrier tends to bug out when smaller ship locks itself to it; the same thing also happens when rotors and pistons are locked.